 - Students can learn ABOUT religion in context to enhance their understanding of history or literature, for example.
-But they cannot be taught any faith is better or more desirable or more accurate than another or than no faith. - When religious rights and right to NO religion is violated, students cannot learn as well because they are being treated unfairly - Students of the faith being advocated have an unfair learning advantage.
-Students learn that the Constitution does not matter. - The same is true for staff.
-They should not be expected to teach any religion or use materials that advocate for a religion as that violates their rights as well.
+But they cannot be taught any faith is better or more desirable or more accurate than another or than no faith. - When religious rights and the right to NO religion are violated, students cannot learn as well because they are being treated unfairly. - Students of the faith being advocated have an unfair learning advantage. •Students learn that the Constitution does not matter. - Staff should not be expected to teach any religion or to use materials that advocate for a religion as that violates their rights as well.